-- A phone number you have access to (you’ll need to confirm the number during the sign-up process).
+- A phone number you can access (confirm the number during the sign-up process)

 It should take no more than 10 minutes if you have all this information ready.

-After that’s done, you’ll have access to your Amazon Seller Central account.
+After that, you can access your Amazon Seller Central account.

-If you’re selling the exact same product as other people, which happens if you’re doing retail arbitrage, you can simply add-on your stock to the listing page.
-You fill out a simple one-page form with price, quantity, quality, and shipping information, and that’s it.
+If you’re selling the same product as others—like with retail arbitrage—you can add your stock to the listing page.
+You complete an easy one-page form with price, quantity, quality, and shipping information.

 This process can take some time.
-There are 6 tabs (or pages) of forms that you’ll need to fill out:
+There are six tabs (or pages) of forms you’ll need to fill out.

 This includes details like: